ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 All web services (ie. [RStudio Server](http://rstudio.hpcc.ucr.edu) and [JupyterHub](https://jupyter.hpcc.ucr.edu)) simply use the `Username+Password` authentication method, `DUO` authentication is not currently required.

-## C. File Transfer
+## C. Data Sharing

 Several protocols are supported for file transfers and data sharing.
-Instructions for data transfer operations are available in the [File Transfer](https://hpcc.ucr.edu/manuals/linux_basics/filesystems/#file-transfers) section of the HPCC website.
+Instructions for these operations are available in the [File Transfer](https://hpcc.ucr.edu/manuals/linux_basics/filesystems/#file-transfers) section of the HPCC website.